-A more elaborate set of requirements for road operators/TMCs/TMSs is provided in TM4CAD's Deliverable D5.1.
+A more elaborate set of requirements for road operators/TMCs/TMSs is provided in Maerivoet et al. (2023).

 2.5 Needs of road maintenance contractors

 Road and highway maintenance private contractors are usually contracted by the road authority or operator unless the road authority or operator itself also carries the road maintenance operator role.
 In the scenarios presented in the following chapter, the maintenance contractor is responsible of day-to-day road maintenance, such as snow removal, or a specific road or highway section maintenance, i.e., road works.